-After the great economic crash, I had considered moving elsewhere, but after planning and really thinking about it, and travelling around, I changed my mind.
-I spent much of 1999 writing www.ThailandGuru.com and then moved back to the Bangkok region permanently in 2000.
+After the great economic crash, I had considered moving elsewhere, and had some work offers in other countries, even traveling to one to check it out and do a little consulting, but after planning and really thinking about it, and traveling around, I decided that Thailand is my best "home".
+However, in order to get enough business, I had to move back to the Bangkok region permanently in 2000.

 I have been thru a lot of agents over the years, and what has shaken out is a core group which is stable, experienced and reliable.
 While we are all experienced in relationships both ourselves and via our close friends & associates, the experiences we gain from investigations of others' relationships far exceeds our own experiences.

 Everyone's different, and what's right for one person may be entirely different from what's right for another.
 We don't judge, though when our customers wish, we are most willing to give our analysis, comparisons and opinions in the context of the lady, the situation, our experiences, and the customer's own outlook.

 We don't go into investigations or realms with a judgemental attitude.
 We understand the different backgrounds people are born into, and that you cannot control the country, physical or economic situation, family or community of your origins, nor can you choose your biological traits, appearance, and the genetic and environmental parts of your personality and outlook.
 We don't look down on bargirls from farms in Isaan, nor do we judge people based on their origins, religions, race, etc. You have what life gave you from the start.

 The issues to resolve are usually those of "intentions", honesty, and compatibility -- whether a relationship will really work.